Pompeiu's theorem

 The symbol △ denotes the area of the triangle whose sides have lengths PA, PB, PC.

-Pompeiu published the theorem in 1936, however August Ferdinand Möbius had published a more general theorem about four points in the Euclidean plane already in 1852.
+Pompeiu published the theorem in 1936; however August Ferdinand Möbius had already published a more general theorem about four points in the Euclidean plane in 1852.
 In this paper Möbius also derived the statement of Pompeiu's theorem explicitly as a special case of his more general theorem.
-For this reason the theorem is also known as the Möbius-Pompeiu theorem.
+For this reason, the theorem is also known as the Möbius-Pompeiu theorem.